 This role also includes building trust, managing a beneficial relationship with your existing customers and distribution partners.

-These are the core businessmen and women in cosmetics and beauty businesses who help create your products' spread.
+These are the core businessmen and women in the cosmetics business who help create your products’ spread.

 The distributors have a huge role in creating demands across the cities for your products, regardless of the geographical location or border.

 The wholesale distributors are always on the lookout for distributorship opportunities for fast-moving products they can sell in bulk sales at wholesale price to retailers to maximize profits.

 As a cosmetics manufacturer, you must leverage your distributor partners’ network and customer base to increase your market reach and revenue.

 Make sure you do your research before you consent to a partnership with a distributor, especially when he demands long credit terms and no down payment before he agrees to distribute your product.